mobxjs/mobx-state-tree/API.md

 ## types.late

 Defines a type that gets implemented later.
-This is usefull when you have to deal with circular dependencies.
+This is useful when you have to deal with circular dependencies.
-Please notice that when defining circular dependencies TypeScript is'nt smart enought to inference them.
+Please notice that when defining circular dependencies TypeScript isn't smart enough to inference them.
 You need to declare an interface to explicit the return type of the late parameter function.

 **Parameters**